 About Us And How It All Began!

-My name is Milla, welcome to my site and home.
-I grew up in a small town in Ukraine and as it is common with many poor countries, dogs and cats get very little care and many are homeless.
+My name is Milla, welcome to my site where you can learn a little about us and how it all began.
+I grew up in a small town in Ukraine.
+As with many poor countries, dogs and cats get very little care.
+There are thousands of homeless cats and dogs.
 I’ve always loved animals and over the years I would find stray dogs and would bring them home.

-Fast forward a few years and one day we found a tiny little baby girl, probably six or seven weeks old, she was malnourished and very scared.
-We began feeding her and after about a couple of weeks she began to allow us to get close to her and as soon as we were able to hold her we took her to the vet for a full exam.
-Several vaccines and eventually spayed, this gorgeous girl because our mascot and we named her Spots, hence her markings.
+Fast forward a few years and one day we found a tiny little baby girl.
+She was about six or seven weeks old and was malnourished and very scared.
+We began feeding and caring for her.
+After a couple of weeks, she began to allow us to get close to her.
+As soon as we were able to hold her, we took her to the vet for a full exam.
+She was vaccinated and spayed when she was old enough.
+This gorgeous girl became our mascot.
+We named her Spots, hence her markings.
 She loves to be held and loves the outdoors.

 A year after rescuing Spots, a young very shy gray boy began visiting our property.
-It took many months for him to get close to us and soon we were able to catch him so we could take him to the vet and be examined and micro-chipped.
-Being feral he was very aggressive but we managed to get him to the vet where he was vaccinated, tested for FLV/FIV and altered.
+It took many months for him to get close to us.
+We were able to catch him so we could take him to the vet for an exam and micro-chipped.
+Being feral he was very aggressive, but we managed to get him to the vet.
+He was vaccinated, tested for FLV/FIV and neutered.
 We named him Ash, hence his gray color, and he soon began to trust us.
-He grew to be a very large cat and has become very affectionate, however, he is still very shy and when we have visitors in our home, he will run and hide inside the litter box.
+He grew to be a very large cat and has become very affectionate.
+He is still very shy and when we have visitors, he runs and hides inside his litter box.
 We call him a "gentle giant" because of his disposition towards us.
 Check back for an updated photo of him.

 The "Moon Cats" was created and handmade by me.
-This is an artistic expression of my beloved cats and these fine art pieces are available for purchase in a number of sizes, no two are the same.
+This is an artistic expression of my beloved cats.
+These fine art pieces are available for purchase in a number of sizes, no two are the same.
 Please visit my "ART" section to see more.